2020 Iowa Hawkeyes football team

 The 2020 Iowa Hawkeyes football team represented the University of Iowa during the 2020 NCAA Division I FBS football season.
 The Hawkeyes played their home games at Kinnick Stadium in Iowa City, Iowa, and competed in the West Division of the Big Ten Conference.
 They were led by 22nd-year head coach Kirk Ferentz.

 On August 11, 2020, the Big Ten Conference canceled all fall sports competitions due to the COVID-19 pandemic.
 However, on September 16, the Big Ten reinstated the season, announcing an eight-game season beginning on October 24.
 The Hawkeyes compiled a 6–2 record, all in conference games.
 The team was set to face Missouri in the Music City Bowl, but the game was canceled after Missouri had to withdraw due to COVID-19 issues.

 Junior defensive lineman Daviyon Nixon was named Big Ten Defensive Lineman of the Year, Big Ten Defensive Player of the Year, and was a unanimous First-team All-American.

-Previous season

-The 2019 Hawkeyes team finished the season 10–3, 6–3 in Big Ten play to finish in third place in the West Division.
-They received an invitation to the Holiday Bowl where they defeated USC, 49–24.